zencart/documentation/content/user/customizing/add_pages.md

 Turn on creation of links to these pages from [Admin > Configuration > Define Page Status](/user/admin_pages/configuration/configuration_definepagestatus/), then modify the page content using the [Define Pages Editor](/user/admin_pages/tools/define_pages/).

-### Create a new page
+### Build a new custom page

+A number of files go into building a new page.
 The best way to create a new page is to use one of these plugins as a starting point:

 - [About Us](https://www.zen-cart.com/downloads.php?do=file&id=86)